software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/SharedElementTransition.md

 :::caution

-The Shared Element Transition is an experimental feature.
-No recommended for production usage.
+Shared Element Transitions is an experimental feature, not recommended for production use yet.
 We are waiting for your feedback to improve implementation.

 :::